Pamblam/jSQL/README.md

  - Support for UPDATE, JOIN statements
  - Faster than alternatives
  - Storage and querying of all native javascript types
+ - Add support for choosing specific columns when fetching by array

 ### Sample Usage
 ```javascript